Best Places to Spend Christmas This Year

 Dining Recommendations in Tokyo, Japan

-- Ginza Ukai-Tei in posh Ginza flips teppanyaki into holiday magic with top-shelf Wagyu and seafood specials - the elegant setup and attentive chefs make it feel special.
-Watched the grill action up close once, and it turned dinner into a show.
+- Ginza Ukai-Tei in posh Ginza flips teppanyaki into holiday magic with top-shelf Wagyu and seafood specials - Teppanyaki done properly—food and show.

 Why Visit Tokyo in Christmas